philoserf/philoserf.github.io/README.md

-## The GitHub home of Mark Ayers, a philosopher serf
+## The GitHub home of Mark Ayers—a philosopher serf

 Also find me at <https://philoserf.com>